 Locanda Locatelli features in our guide to the best restaurants in Marylebone.

 Union Street Café has an industrial look à la New York with exposed ventilation shafts and steel shutters, unpolished concrete pillars and no tablecloths.

-The restaurant’s Italian born-and-bred head chef, Davide Degiovanni, creates a daily-changing menu influenced by seasonal ingredients, family recipes and his experience at Michelin-starred restaurants.
+The restaurant’s Italian daily-changing menu is influenced by seasonal ingredients, family recipes and the chef’s experience at Michelin-starred restaurants.

 The Best Italian Restaurants in London